-As in Carneiro et al. (2024a), these event studies demonstrate interesting dynamics with regards to the effect of a Sure Start centre opening on children who were aged between 0 and 4 when a Sure Start centre first opened near them.
+As in Carneiro et al. (2024a), these event studies demonstrate interesting dynamics with regards to the effect of a Sure Start centre opening on children who were aged between 0 and 4 when it opened.
+In both charts, the estimate at '0' represents the effect on those who were aged 4 when a Sure Start centre first opened near them.
 Meanwhile, the estimate at '4' represents the effect on those who were born the year the centre opened, and years beyond that represent the effect on those who were born in the years after a centre opened.
-Therefore, those who are fully treated are those who were born in the years after a centre opened.
-Therefore, those who are fully treated are those who were born in the years after a centre opened.
-Therefore, those who are fully treated are those who were born in the years after a centre opened.
-Therefore, those who are fully treated are those who were born in the years after a centre opened, and years of Sure Start are those who years of Sure Start access on the chart.
+Therefore, those who are fully treated are those from '4' onwards, while those who are partially treated by Sure Start are those who were aged between 1 and 4 when a Sure Start centre opened, and so had between zero and three years of Sure Start access on the chart.